dqrobotics/dqrobotics.github.io/index.md

 DQ Robotics is a standalone open-source (LGPLv3) library for robot modelling and control.
 It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in MATLAB and C++.

-Report any issues you might have with the installation and usage at the [issue tracker](http://sourceforge.net/p/dqrobotics/tickets/)

 ## Installation

 ### Ubuntu/C++